u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 System configuration
 ====================

-This document describes basic steps to set up Odoo in production or on an internet-facing server.
+This document describes basic steps to set up Thrive Bureau ERP in production or on an internet-facing server.
 It follows :ref:`installation <setup/install>`, and is not generally necessary for a development systems that is not exposed on the internet.